case112/images-to-pdf/README.md

-# tiff-files-to-pdf
+# images-to-pdf
- Converts multiple .tiff files into one .pdf file
+ Converts multiple image files into one .pdf file